 Alright, you’ve got your remodel all picked out.
-You know what part of the home you’re fixing up, and whether it’s the kitchen or the living room, you’ve decided you want wood floors.
+You want to do some work on your kitchen, bath or basement.
+Therefore, you know what part of the home you’re fixing up, and whether it’s the kitchen or the living room, you’ve decided you want wood floors.
 While the decisions only get harder from here, know that you made a great choice!

 When it comes to flooring, wood is the classic option.
 It holds up forever, comes in a ridiculous amount of varieties and colors, and looks great in just about every room, so it’s perfect for your remod.
 The problem is, with all the options, how do you know what to pick?
 Wide planks or strips?
 Engineered wood or natural?
 Luckily, we’ve put this guide together to help you pick the wood flooring that fits best with your remodel: